Reflective practice: Application

 Reflective practice has been described as an unstructured or semi-structured approach directing learning, and a self-regulated process commonly used in health and teaching professions, though applicable to all professions.
 Reflective practice is a learning process taught to professionals from a variety of disciplines, with the aim of enhancing abilities to communicate and making informed and balanced decisions.
 Professional associations such as the American Association of Nurse Practitioners are recognizing the importance of reflective practice and require practitioners to prepare reflective portfolios as a requirement to be licensed, and for yearly quality assurance purposes.

 Education

 The concept of reflective practice has found wide application in the field of education, for learners, teachers and those who teach teachers (teacher educators).
 Tsangaridou & O'Sullivan (1997) define reflection in education as "the act of thinking about, analyzing, assessing, or altering educational meanings, intentions, beliefs, decisions, actions, or products by focusing on the process of achieving them … The primary purpose of this action is to structure, adjust, generate, refine, restructure, or alter knowledge and actions that inform practice.
 Microreflection gives meaning to or informs day-to-day practice, and macroreflection gives meaning to or informs practice over time".
 Reflection is the key to successful learning for teachers and for learners.
+Sandra Giles emphasizes that reflective writing is not just about recounting experiences but using writing as a tool to analyze and make meaningful changes during the revision process.
+This approach mirrors how educators improve their teaching: not by simply repeating lessons, but by thinking critically about what worked, what didn't, and how to adapt.
+Just as student writers develop through revision, educators grow through thoughtful reflection on their teaching methods and classroom dynamics.

+Application in the classroom

+In the classroom setting, reflective practice allows both educators and students to become more aware of how learning unfolds.
+For students, it creates an opportunity to take ownership of their learning by connecting what they've learned with how they've learned it.
+This reciprocal reflection can create a cycle of improvement where teachers refine their teaching, and students strengthen their learning habits through self-awareness and feedback.